 Honours: Bundesliga (2008/09)

-Most known for playing at the heart of the Juventus defence that dominated Italian football over the last decade, most people forget that Barzagli was the rock in Wolfsburg’s famous 2008/09 title-winning campaign – the first major club honour of his career.
-The central defender played every single minute of his first Bundesliga season after joining from Palermo, crediting taskmaster Felix Magath as the man coach who helped forge him into a top-quality centre-back after telling him he trained badly and didn’t believe in himself.
+Most known for playing at the heart of the Juventus defence that once dominated Italian football, most people forget that Barzagli was the rock in Wolfsburg’s famous 2008/09 title-winning campaign – the first major club honour of his career.
+The central defender played every single minute of his first Bundesliga season after joining from Palermo, crediting taskmaster Felix Magath as the coach who helped forge him into a top-quality centre-back after telling him he trained badly and didn’t believe in himself.

 Regarded as one of the finest defenders of his generation, Barzagli made 94 appearances for Wolfsburg across the Bundesliga, DFB Cup, UEFA Cup, Champions League and Europa League during two-and-a-half seasons at the Volkswagen Arena before returning to Italy with Juventus midway through 2010/11 after losing his place in the team.

 Club: Bayern Munich